NxPKG/khulnasoft-docs/content/magic-network-monitoring/get-started.md

 After setting up your router, confirm the configuration was successfully set up.

 From the **Check routers** page on the dashboard, you can view the status of your routers.
-Keep in mind that router data takes five to ten minutes to be sent to Cloudflare.
+Keep in mind that router data takes five to ten minutes to be sent to Khulnasoft.

 Refer to **Router status description** to confirm whether data is successfully being sent.